TomK57/Mobile-device-for-deafblind-people/ESP32_Blind/README.md

 - 'o'   Send a string of characters to the network.
 Example "o hello" -> sends the character sequence  'h' 'e' 'l' 'l' 'o'  to the network which is outputed to all connected DeafBlind tick devices.
 - 's'   Set the stabilization time for character tick detection.
 Example s 20 -> sets the stabTime to 20 ms
+- 'd'   Set the pulse duration for character tick output.
+Example d 20 -> sets the pulseDuration to 20 ms
-- 'd'   Set the character speed for the 'o' command.
-Example d 500 -> sets the outSpeed to 500 ms
+- 'x'   Set the character speed for the 'o' command.
+Example x 200 -> sets the outSpeed to 200 ms
 - 'n'   Change device name (wifi accesspoint and MDNS web browser name).
 Maximal length is 31 characters.
 Example n MaxMusterman -> sets name to MaxMusterman
+- 'g'   Get (load) current configuration from file system.
+File ap.cfg is the startup configuration.
+Example g ap.cfg
+- 'p'   Put (save) current configuration to file system.
+File ap.cfg is the startup configuration.
+File upload via web browser is possible.
+Example p ap.cfg
+- 'i'   Change IP-Address, config save and reebot neccessary!
+(3.digit format with leading zerros) Example: i 192.168.002.002
-- 'RRR' reeboot the tick-device
+- 'rrr' reeboot the tick-device

 To start a DeafBlind network the devices should be startet one after the other giving them a uniqe name ('n MaxMusterman') and switch to client mode ('*' 'c').
 Only the last device should stay in server mode where all other devices will than start to connect to.